d12frosted/elpa-mirror/melpa/auto-compile-readme.txt

     (auto-compile-on-save-mode)

-You might want to set the file-local value of `no-byte-compile' to t, e.g. by adding "-*- no-byte-compile: t -*-" (without the quotes) at the end of the very first line.
+You might want to set the file-local value of `no-byte-compile' to t, e.g., by adding "-*- no-byte-compile: t -*-" (without the quotes) at the end of the very first line.
 That way all user files benefit from the protection offered by `load-prefer-newer' and the modes that are defined here, otherwise `init.el' is the only exception.